 The Corporation, directly and indirectly through its subsidiaries, owns and manages approximately 1.1 million acres of freehold timberlands in New Brunswick and Maine and provides management services relating to approximately 1.3 million acres of Crown licensed timberlands in New Brunswick.
-Acadian is a leading supplier of primary forest products, including softwood and hardwood sawlogs, pulpwood and biomass by-products, sold to approximately 85 regional customers throughout Maine, New Brunswick and Quebec.
+Acadian is a leading supplier of primary forest products, including softwood and hardwood sawlogs, pulpwood and biomass by-products, sold to approximately 90 regional customers throughout Maine, New Brunswick and Quebec.

-Acadian's timberlands have been used for timber production for more than a century and continue to be managed for sustainable timber production.
-Annual harvesting has been consistent with long-term forest management plans and the operations in both New Brunswick and Maine are certified under the Sustainable Forestry Initiative Standard (SFIS® 2015-2019 Edition).
+Acadian's timberlands have been used for timber production for more than a century and continue to be managed sustainably.
+Annual harvesting has been consistent with long-term forest management plans and the operations in both New Brunswick and Maine are certified under the Sustainable Forestry Initiative® (SFI) program.